The Search for Bridey Murphy

-The Search for Bridey Murphy is a 1956 American drama film written and directed by Noel Langley and starring Teresa Wright, Louis Hayward, and Nancy Gates, based on the best-selling book by Morey Bernstein.
-It is inspired by the story of American woman Virginia Tighe, who believed herself to formerly have been Bridey Murphy, a nineteenth-century Irishwoman, in what was believed to be a case of cryptomnesia.
-It was the only Hollywood film to be directed by Langley, who was best known as a screenwriter.
+The Search for Bridey Murphy is a 1956 American drama film written and directed by Noel Langley and starring Teresa Wright, Louis Hayward, and Nancy Gates.
+Based on the best-selling book by Morey Bernstein, the film tells the story of contemporary American woman Virginia Tighe (renamed Ruth Simmons in the film) who, while under Bernstein's hypnosis, reveals herself to have been Bridey Murphy, a 19th-century Irishwoman in a past life.
+The phenomenon experienced by Tighe was later explained as a case of cryptomnesia.